eranxbe/Words-Per-Minute-App/README.md

-# Simple Words Per Minute App
+# Words Per Minute App

 This is a simple demo project that I wanted to create from scratch for a while, so here it is!
 Written in HTML, CSS and Javascript, hosted locally.